-We anticipate the next call for proposals will be announced in November/December 2017.
+We anticipate the next call for proposals, for both seed grants and two-year pilot grants, will be announced in November/December 2017.
 See below for information related to the first round of ESSI grant funding.

 ESSI projects aim to optimize physical performance and health

 Four research teams will share $800,000 in awards from the University of Michigan’s Exercise & Sport Science Initiative.

 The projects measure the effects of physical activity on brain aging, examine the influence of sleep on athletic performance, devise new techniques for integrating and analyzing exercise and physical data, and develop a model for predicting injury in runners.

 Launched in 2016, ESSI draws on the expertise of faculty from a wide range of disciplines across campus, Michigan Athletics and industry partners to optimize performance and health for people of all ages and abilities.

 “Science and technology are creating a host of new opportunities that have potential to transform the world of exercise and sport,” said Ellen Arruda, professor of mechanical engineering, biomedical engineering, and macromolecular science and engineering, who co-directs ESSI with Ron Zernicke, professor of kinesiology, and of orthopaedic surgery and biomedical engineering.

 “The projects awarded as part of our first round of pilot grants highlight the multidisciplinary nature of this field, which will ultimately lead to improvements in health, well-being and performance.
 By working together, we are exploring the science underlying new advances, with the eventual goal of translating these new ideas into practice.”